carldea/WebcamFX/README.md

 The client can be Java 7 or 8 using JavaFX 2.0 and above.
 Maven will build the necessary bits to run the demo.
 Client and Server is created using the preview release of Java 8 (http://jdk8.java.net/download.html).

-ToDo:
-There are lots of optimizations that need to be done.
-Better ways to send data to client viewers.
-Abstract the server piece more for ip cameras and other streaming protocols.

 Prerequisites
 -------------------